-The data proves it: localization means more sales.
+The data proves it: localization amounts to increased e-commerce sales.
 Here’s how to make your website a global sales machine.

 When starting out with your e-commerce business, it’s natural to focus on selling in your home market.
 However, the great thing about online retail is that national boundaries don’t exist.
 If a store is open for business online, it’s open to the whole world.